Ralph E. Brock: Forestry and gardening career

 On graduation, Brock became full-time supervisor of the state forest's seed nursery, overseeing the nursery's predominantly White staff and students from September 1, 1906, until March 1, 1911.
 He authored technical reports and presented two papers at the first state foresters' convention in 1908, speaking on the subjects of "Fertilizers in Renewing Nursery Soil" and "Broadcast Sowing vs. Drill Planting."

 Brock left state service after three years and six months to start his own business managing landscaping, gardens, and orchards.
-Someone who graduated from the academy in 1909 said that “Brock had a hard time of it for none of the boys could quite content himself being ordered around by a [racial epithet for Black person], regardless of his ability.”
+Someone who graduated from the academy in 1909 said that “Brock had a hard time of it for none of the boys could quite content himself being ordered around by a darky, regardless of his ability.”
 In addition to the racism he faced, Brock and his wife, accustomed to bustling towns and rolling farmland, may have struggled with isolation.
 On rainy days, he reportedly sat for hours staring out of the window and was heard to mutter, "Trees, trees, nothing but trees!"

-Ater moving back to West Chester, Brock founded a seed nursery and cared for gardens and orchards at estates in the region.
+After moving back to West Chester, Brock founded a seed nursery and cared for gardens and orchards at estates in the region.
 He worked in the nursery business in Cleveland, Ohio, probably from 1918 to 1928.
 In 1928, Brock was hired by John D. Rockefeller Jr. as a gardener for the Paul Laurence Dunbar Apartments in Harlem, where Brock worked until at least 1937.
 Brock also was employed as a supervisor of the Radio City Gardens at Rockefeller Center and at Riverside Park in Manhattan, though historians have not identified his dates of employment at these two sites.
 From 1944 to 1945, Brock worked part-time as an assistant gardener at the Harlem River Houses, a public housing development in Harlem.

 Personal life and death

 Brock retired in 1957 due to failing health.
 He died in Lawnside, New Jersey, on December 9, 1959, at the age of 79.
-He was survived by his wife, Pauline Wethers of West Chester, whom he had married in 1908, an their son, Russell T.
+He was survived by his wife, Pauline Wethers of West Chester, whom he had married in 1908, and their son Russell T.

 Brock's remains were interred in Chestnut Grove Cemetery outside West Chester.